 IMPORTANT: Several custom facts for the vDisk object can be added at discovery time, and vary according to the VM technology that manages the respective vDisk.
-These facts are documented in the NetIQ Cloud Manager Orchestration Developer Reference.

-For more information about using the Fact Editor on this page to rename the Virtual Disk object, see Section 7.2.5, "Virtual Disk Object Naming and Renaming," on page 109.
+For more information about using the Fact Editor on this page to rename the Virtual Disk object, see Section 6.2.5, "Virtual Disk Object Naming and Renaming," on page 98.

-7.2.5 Virtual Disk Object Naming and Renaming
+6.2.5 Virtual Disk Object Naming and Renaming

-Some resource names are generated by the Orchestration system and can therefore have generic, arbitrary names such as mysql-vdisk1, mysql-vdisk2, and so on.
+Some resource names are generated by the Orchestration system and can therefore have generic, arbitrary names such as mysql-vdiskl, mysql-vdisk2, and so on.
 A Virtual Disk (vDisk) you name at creation time might also change later in its purpose or facilities.

-The object's display name is visible in the Orchestration Console interface, the interfaces, and in optional zos and zosadmin commands.
+The object's display name is visible in the Orchestration Console interface, the Cloud Manager Web Console and Mobile Clients interfaces, and in optional zos and zosadmin commands.
 As the number of these vDisk objects grows in your grid, you might find it helpful or necessary to rename them, assigning more meaningful, intuitive names to suit the purpose of the object.